mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ## Basics of Graph Theory

 A graph in graph theory is represented as the tuple **`G = (E, V)`** where `E` is a set of edges and `V` is a set of vertices (nodes).
 In this article, we're often going to mention the term "dependency graph".
-This is just a graph which represents the dependencies between something.
+This is a graph which represents the dependencies between entities (source files, people, chunks, etc.).
 The individual entities of the problem domain are represented with the nodes of the graph and the dependencies between them are represented with the edges.
 For example:

 ```ts
 // foo.ts